ericniebler/meta/doc/index.md

 ### Lambdas

-Lambda functions allow you to define alias classes in place:
+Lambda functions allow you to define Callables in place:

 \snippet example/tutorial_snippets.cpp lambda0

 ### Type lists

 A list of types `Ts...` can be stored in the type `meta::list<Ts...>`.
-It provides a O(1) member function `meta::list::size()` that returns the size of the list.
+It provides a O(1) static member function `meta::list::size()` that returns the size of the list.

 \snippet example/tutorial_snippets.cpp type_list0

 As you can see, the `meta::front<List>`, `meta::back<List>`, and `meta::at_c<List, std::size_t>` aliases provide access to the elements of the list.
-The `meta::empty<List>` alias returns `std::true_type` if the list is empty.
+The `meta::empty<List>` alias is `std::true_type` if the list is empty.
 The `meta::at<List, meta::size_t<N>>` alias differs from `meta::at_c` in that it takes a `meta::size_t<N>` (`std::integral_constant<std::size_t, N>`) instead of an integer: